Duleek: History

 Duleek began as an early Christian monastic settlement.
 Saint Patrick established a bishopric here about 450 AD, which he placed in the care of Saint Cianán on 24 November 489.
 The place was sacked several times by the Norsemen between 830 and 1149 and was also pillaged by the Normans in 1171.
 In April 1014, the bodies of Brian Ború and his son lay in state in Duleek on their way to Armagh.
 The original monastery settlement is reputed to be the place where Saint Patrick and several contemporaries spent the winter period while compiling the Seanchas Mór, the first written compiled form of the ancient Brehon Laws of Ireland, in the fifth century.
 The 12th century saw the reconstitution of the original monastery as Saint Mary's Abbey and the subsumption of the Diocese of Duleek by the Diocese of Meath.

 The first Anglo-Norman Lord of Meath, Hugh de Lacy, established a manor and constructed a motte castle at Duleek.
 In 1180, he granted Saint Cianán's Church, together with certain lands, to the Augustinians.
 The churchyard of the now disused Church of Ireland church occupies part of the site of the early monastery.
-On the opposite side of the village, in the town land of Abbeyland, close to the river Nanny and Duleek House there are ruins of the Grange of Saint Michael.
+On the opposite side of the village, in the townland of Abbeyland, close to the River Nanny and Duleek House there are ruins of the Grange of Saint Michael.
 This grange was established in about 1172 by Augustinian monks from Llanthony in Monmouthshire; the lands were granted to them by the De Lacy family.
-The village's four crosses and the lime tree on the village green are reminders of Duleek's links to the struggle between William III and James II and to wider European unrest at the time of Louis XIV of France.
+The village's four crosses and the lime tree on the village green are reminders of Duleek's links to the struggle between William III and James II and to wider European unrest at the time of Louis XIV.
 A 10th century high cross is located just north of the church.
 Scenes from the New Testament are located on its west side this cross, another segment of a cross is located inside the church.
 Another cross, the Wayward Cross, was erected in 1601 by Janet Dowdall in memory of her husband, Sir William Bathe of Athcarne Castle, outside the village.
 During World War II, or The Emergency, German bombers accidentally struck the village on 1 January 1941, causing minor damage without casualties.

 The Duleek Heritage Trail covers a number of sites in the village centre and was "conceived as a series of stepping stones through the village" and its history.